popsolutions/openventilator/02_FlowDriver/AcrylicBellows/README.md

 ![](../../images/OpenVentilatorLogoSmall.png) **OPEN VENTILATOR**

-This part is about the acrylic frame and its bellow.
+This part is about the acrylic frame and its bellows.
 It is a flow driver (or pump), and the frame also allows mounting some of the other parts of the system to it, such as the valve block and the electronics.
 To get an overview of the system as a whole, see the [toplevel description](../../SystemDescription.md) or the [assembly document](../../Assembly.md).

 ![](../../images/OpenVentilatorSpartanModel.png)